 As with dimes and half dollars, U.S. quarters were struck in 90% fine silver until 1964, when rising silver prices forced a change in composition.
 By the late 1970s and early 80s, silver prices spiked to over $50 per ounce in reaction to an attempt to corner the world's silver supply.
 During this period, huge quantities of U.S. silver coins were melted down.
 As a result, the number of each pre-1965 silver Washington quarter in existence is unknown (thus, the amount may be smaller than indicated).

-See all classic Washington Quarters
+See our classic Washington Quarter inventory

 The original Washington obverse design was modified slightly to accommodate wording previously shown on the reverse.
 Each unique reverse design is minted only for about ten weeks.